seankoji/fe-dev-catchup-20170707/PITCHME.md

 ## 1 - Trivial
 **Dev+QA Effort**: trivial
 **Unknowns**: none
 **Examples**:
+* Updating a small amount of styles
 * Changing copy for a template which already exists
-* Updating a small amount of styles
+* Updating a config file
-* Updating configuration, e.g. non code changes
-* Spike with well defined parameters, e.g. confirm that CAPI has an image variant appropriate for square images of size 400 times 400 pixels
+* Spike with well defined parameters

 ---